Harsh truths about why do people not subscribe on YouTube + fix

 Here on Social Video Plaza I have a mission

-• my fight again the misinformation that my competition is spreading.
+the misinformation that my competition is spreading.

 Actual advice based on tested and experienced information, instead of repeating false information.

-• I try to find a unique angle to videos, add something extra than no one talks about
+a unique angle to videos, add something extra than no one talks

-• I see my European Roots as a strength.
+European Roots as

 It makes me unique, I speak multiple languages, I know multiple cultures.